bobbycomet/Griffin-Hub/README.md

 A dashboard for the System Tune stack as a whole: which of the relevant binaries are actually installed (`gamemoderun`, `gamescope`, `mangohud`, ProcessSentry, Kernel Autotune), the live status of both background services, and whether the Steam launch wrapper is currently active.
-This is the "is everything wired up correctly" tab — start here if something else isn't working.
+This is the "is everything wired up correctly" tab.
+Start here if something else isn't working.

 #### Steam Wrappers
 Griffin Hub can wrap your Steam launch command with GameMode, gamescope, and MangoHud, combined